greyblake/mago/README.markdown

 mago ./path/to/file.rb
 ```

-In all ruby files of directory:
+In all ruby files inside directory:
 ```sh
 mago ./path/to/project/
 ```

 ## Example

+Ruby code in `square.rb`:
 ```ruby
 P = 3.14